IAmADatapoint . org

 baseline survey

-First read-out
+First read-out.

 So far we see correlations where we'd expect them (people who are older are more likely to be coupled / have kids, people who self-describe as autistic tend to disagree with the statement "I regularly make new friends").
 Is this an amazing result?
 Well - yeah, kind of.
 People seem to be willing to come to this random ass website and answer questions about themselves honestly.
 Also apparently people who like horror movies don't eat healthy.
 So yeah, eat healthier, horror movie enthusiasts.